KarlGong/ptest/doc/en/index.rst

 - `enabled <#231---enabled>`_ - whether this test class is enabled

 - `run_mode <#237---run_mode>`_ - the run mode of all the test cases in this test class.
-If set to "parallel", all the test cases will be run by multiple threads.
+If set to "parallel", all the test cases can be run by multiple threads.
 If set to "singleline", all the test cases will be only run by one thread.

 - `run_group <#238---run_group>`_ - the run group of this test class.
 If run group is specified, all the test classes in the same run group will be run one by one.
 If not, this test class will be belong to it own run group.